British Occupational Hygiene Society

 The British Occupational Hygiene Society (BOHS) is a Chartered, science-based, charitable body that provides information and expertise about workplace health risks or occupational hygiene.
-As of 2020, its chief executive officer is Kevin Bampton.
+As of 2023, its president is Alex Wilson and its chief executive officer is Kevin Bampton.

-BOHS was founded in 1953: it is a learned society, publishing the peer-reviewed journal, Annals of Work Exposures and Health, and the only professional society representing qualified occupational hygienists in the UK.
+BOHS was founded in 1953. it is a learned society, publishing the peer-reviewed journal, Annals of Work Exposures and Health, and the only professional society representing qualified occupational hygienists in the UK.
 The Society provides resources, guidance, events and training for its members.

 BOHS is the only occupational hygiene organisation to be awarded a Royal Charter: this was granted in 2013 in recognition of BOHS’ role as the leading authority in occupational disease prevention.

 In 2017, BOHS launched a new professional body for people who work in asbestos assessment and management.
 The Faculty of Asbestos Assessment and Management (FAAM) is targeted at individuals working as consultants, asbestos managers, surveyors, analysts and project managers.